manero6/youtube-tew/README.md

 ![gif](youtube-tew.gif)

-***youtube To ElseWhere*** · a simple script to download a video from youtube, save its thumbnail and print its title and description on your terminal.
+***youtube To ElseWhere*** · a simple script to avoid hundreds mouse clicks.
+With a single command download a video from youtube, save its thumbnail and print its title and description on your terminal.

 #### Dependencies:
 Be sure to install [**youtube-dl**](https://github.com/rg3/youtube-dl/) as this script heavily depends on it.